D-Buggrz/android-beacon-library-reference/README.md

 ## Overview

+DBuggerz - we forked this repository from the reference application.
+We are making this work with iBeacons (not alt Beacons).

 This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices

 If you are looking for an Eclipse reference project, see the eclipse branch.